Potenza Calcio: History

-Atella MonticchioA.S.D.
+Atella Monticchio

+A.S.D.
 Atella Monticchio Vulture, formerly known as Polisportiva Atella Monticchio was a team from Atella, a town in the Province of Potenza.
 The team itself was a merger of Polisportiva Monticchio, based in Rionero in Vulture, and Polisportiva Atella, based in Atella.
 The new team participated in 2001–02 Promozione Basilicata.
 The team entered the promotion playoffs of 2006–07 and 2007–08 Eccellenza Basilicata, Italian 6th highest level at that time.
 The team finished as the losing semi-finalists and losing finalists respectively.
 The team also entered the first round of the promotion playoffs of 2010–11 Eccellenza, against Adrano of Sicily region.

 In June 2012 the club merged with Controsenso Potenza from Promozione Basilicata, Italian 7th highest level at that time.
 Controsenso Potenza finished as the 11th in 2011–12 Promozione Basilicata, while Atella Monticchio finished as the 6th in 2011–12 Eccellenza Basilicata.
 Since Atella Monticchio had a higher league position than Controsenso Potenza, the new team F.C.D.
 Rossoblù Potenza inherited the position of Atella Monticchio in 2012–13 Eccellenza Basilicata, but relocated to Potenza as one of the illegitimate successor of Potenza S.C.
 Another illegitimate successor, Città di Potenza, competed in 2012–13 Serie D.

-Controsenso PotenzaU.S.D.
+Controsenso Potenza

+U.S.D.
 Controsenso Potenza was a football team founded in 2010 by the merger of "A.S.D.
 Futura Potenza" and "A.S.D.
 Real Zara", both from Potenza.
 They participated in Prima Categoria Basilicata and Terza Categoria Potenza Province respectively in 2009–10 season.
 That season, as well as 2008–09 season, there were local derbies between the two future successors of Potenza S.C., as Futura Potenza and Atletico Potenza (ex-P3F Potenza) were in the same group: Group A.

 The new team at first participated in 2010–11 Prima Categoria Basilicata and won the league in the first season.

 Futura Potenza was formerly known as U.S. Potenza Mondo di Biagione and A.S.
 Geotek Mondo di Biagione.
 Futura Potenza had also participated in 2002–03 and 2007–08 Promozione Basilicata, and lower division(s) between the two seasons.
 In June 2008 it was relegated to aforementioned 2008–09 Prima Categoria Basilicata.

 Real Zara was founded in mid-2008.
 They participated in Terza Categoria in their 2 years of history.